 - What kinds of things do people tell each other in letters?
 If you were to write a letter, who would you write to and what would you say?

-Next, show children the cover of the book and read the title aloud.
-Invite children to make predictions about the story by asking:
+Next, show students the cover of the book and read the title aloud.
+Invite students to make predictions about the story by asking:

 - What do you think the letter to Amy is about?
 What might the boy want to say?

 - What is the weather like?
 What do you think will happen to the letter?

 Talk with children about the characters' feelings throughout the story.
 Ask:

 - Why do you think Peter wanted to send a special invitation to Amy?